WebDevStudios/wds-block-based-theme/README.md

 # WDS Block Based Theme

-An experimental block based theme, which supports full site editing.
+A block based theme, which supports full site editing.
 Learn more about building [Block Based Themes](https://developer.wordpress.org/block-editor/tutorials/block-based-themes/) for WordPress.

+> **Note**
-*Note: the following features are still experimental, and should not be used in a production environment.*
+> With the release of WordPress 5.9, Site Editing is available as part of WordPress without installing Gutenberg.
+However, this theme started when these features were still experimental, and should not (yet) be used in a production environment.

 <a href="https://webdevstudios.com/contact/"><img src="https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png" alt="WebDevStudios.
 Your Success is Our Mission."></a>

 ## Table of Contents

 - [WDS Block Based Theme](#wds-block-based-theme)
   - [Requirements](#requirements)
   - [Theme Installation](#theme-installation)